Fall 2025 Global Asian Studies

 Art and Architecture of East Asia

 3 hours.
 Same as AH 219.
-Creative Arts, and World Cultures course.
+UIC GE Creative Arts, and UIC GE World Cultures course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method